SAMGETUB/SAMGETUB/README.md

 ---

+**SiS Course Registration Automation Agent** 🚧 *Currently Building*

+**Project Overview**
+An automation agent I'm actively building to monitor UMass Lowell's SiS portal (PeopleSoft) and streamline course registration.
+It watches a wishlist of courses for open seats, validates prerequisites, handles permission codes, and auto-enrolls when conditions are met — sending Gmail notifications on success or failure.

+⸻

+**What I'm Building**

+- **Browser Automation:** Using Playwright to log into the SiS portal, manage authenticated PeopleSoft sessions, and navigate course search and enrollment flows
+- **Seat & Prerequisite Logic:** Monitors a wishlist for open seats, validates prerequisites, and handles permission codes when required
+- **Orchestration:** Uses n8n for scheduled polling on a set interval, stopping once a course is successfully enrolled
+- **Notifications:** Sends Gmail notifications on successful enrollment or with the specific reason a course failed
+- **Safety Rules:** Never enrolls in a section I didn't request and never enrolls if prerequisites aren't met

+⸻

+🛠 Technologies Used

+Python, Playwright, n8n, Gmail API

+⸻

+---

 **Job Application Triage Agent** 🚧 *Currently Building*

 **Project Overview**
 An agentic system I'm actively developing to help triage internship postings and tailor applications.
-It uses a multi-agent pipeline to read a job posting, score how well it matches my skill profile, and draft tailored application materials — with me reviewing and submitting.
+Built as a multi-agent pipeline with **LangChain**, it reads a job posting, scores how well it matches my skill profile, and drafts tailored application materials — with me reviewing and submitting.

 ⸻